[updated 11 Nov 2025]

 Serverless Container Model

-Docker (launched back in 2013) is still the leading containerisation platform in use today.
-It is well known for its simplicity and stability.
-In many ways Docker is the face of Containerisation and for many when they think of a container solution they think of Docker.
-One analysis suggests that in 2025 Docker has been deployed 47% of companies with at least 1,000 hosts have Docker in full production meaning that larger companies are taking Docker adoption extremely seriously.
-That is not to say that Docker has it all its own way, alternatives such as Podman and containers are starting to gain traction particularly in security sensitive environments.
+Docker (launched back in 2013) is still the leading containerization platform in use today, well known for its simplicity and stability.
+In many ways, Docker is the face of containerization; for many, when they think of a container solution, they think of Docker.
+One analysis suggests that 47% of companies with at least 1,000 hosts have Docker in full production, indicating that larger enterprises are taking adoption extremely seriously.
+However, Docker does not have the market entirely to itself; alternatives like Podman are starting to gain traction, particularly in security-sensitive environments.

 Dominance of Kubernetes

-Whilst Docker may be the face of containerisation in 2025, Kubernetes is the Conductor ensuring that the orchestra of containers plays the tune that the customer wants to hear.
-Indeed in 2025 the Cloud Native Computing Foundation (CNCF) stated that 96% of organizations either use Kubernetes or are actively evaluating it Kubernetes is thus the undisputed leader in container orchestration.
-It has evolved into a stable, well established, and very important platform for running enterprise-wide container-based systems.
+Whilst Docker may be the face of containerization in 2025, Kubernetes is the conductor, ensuring that the orchestra of containers plays the tune the customer wants to hear.
+Indeed, in 2025, the Cloud Native Computing Foundation (CNCF) reported that 96% of organizations either use Kubernetes or are actively evaluating it, cementing Kubernetes' position as the undisputed leader in container orchestration.
+It has evolved into a stable, well-established, and vital platform for running enterprise-wide, container-based systems.

 Alternatives to Kubernetes